daminipchrysanthemum-tech/claude-ai-learning/README.md

 ---

-*Built as part of structured AI learning — demonstrating hands-on experience with Claude, the Anthropic API, and the Model Context Protocol.*
+*Built as part of structured AI learning — demonstrating hands-on experience with Claude Code as an agentic coding assistant, test-driven development, MCP server enhancement, and parallel development workflows using Git worktrees.*